In the Field in Search of Birds

 The resident novice or newly arriving visitors to West Papua will soon discover that although birds of the open country are conspicuous and easy to study, the forest-dwelling species typically are often less common, more selective, and difficult to observe.
 This phenomenon is common in tropical humid forest environments around the world.
 Patience and repeated effort provide the only antidote to the frustrations created by those rare species that defy locating on one’s first few field trips.
 In nearly all West Papua habitats, bird activity is greatest at dawn and shortly thereafter.
 It pays to be afield early.
 By 11 a.m. it is usually quiet, especially in the lowlands, unless rain brings cooler conditions.

-Equipment and what to bring?
+Equipment and What to Bring for Birdwatching: